rob006-software/yii2-simple-auth/README.md

 ### Final comments

-Make sure that you generate token for final URL and no redirects are performed for request.
+Make sure that you generate token for final URL and no redirections are performed for the request.
 Token is generated for the exact address, so tokens for:
 * `http://example.com/user/list/`
 * `https://example.com/user/list/`